Anhinga: Distribution and migration

-Only birds that live in the extreme north and south of their range migrate and do so based on temperature and available sunlight.
-Anhingas will migrate towards the equator during winter but this range is "determined by the amount of sunshine to warm the chilled birds".
-Although not in their usual range, anhingas have been found as far north as the states of Pennsylvania and Wisconsin in the United States.
+Only birds living in the extreme north or south of their respective ranges will migrate based on temperature and available sunlight; anhingas will travel closer towards the equator during winter, but this range is "determined by the amount of sunshine to warm the chilled birds".
+Although not part of their traditional range, American anhingas have been found as far north as the states of Pennsylvania, Wisconsin, and New York.

-Kettles of anhingas often migrate with other birds and have been described as resembling black paper gliders.
+Kettles of anhingas often migrate with other species of birds, and have been described as resembling "black paper gliders".

 Description

 The anhinga is a large bird, measuring approximately 89 cm in length (with a range of 75–95 cm), with a 1.14 m wingspan.
 The A. a. anhinga subspecies is larger than A. a. leucogaster and has broader buffy tail tips.
 They weigh on average around 1.22 kg, with a range of 1.04–1.35 kg.
 The bill is relatively long (about twice the length of the head), sharply pointed, and yellow, and the webbed feet are yellow as well.

-The male is a glossy black-green with the wings, base of wings, and tail a glossy black-blue.
+The male is glossy black-green, including its wings and the base of its wings, while its tail is glossy black-blue.
 The tip of the tail is white.
 The back of the head and the neck have elongated feathers that have been described as gray or light purple-white.
-The upper back of the body and wings is spotted or streaked with white.
+The upper back of the body and wings are spotted or streaked with white.

-The female anhinga is similar to the male except that it has a pale gray-buff or light brown head, neck, and upper chest.
-The lower chest or breast is a chestnut color, and the back is browner than that of the male.
+The female anhinga is similar to the male except for its pale gray-buff or light brown head, neck, and upper chest.
+The lower chest or breast is a chestnut color, and the back is browner than the male's.

-The hatchling starts out bald but gains tan down within a few days of hatching.
-Within two weeks the tan down is replaced by white down.
+The hatchling starts bald but gains tan down within a few days of hatching.
+Within two weeks, the tan down is replaced by white down.
 Three weeks after hatching, the first juvenile feathers appear.
-Juveniles are mostly brown until they first breed usually after the second or third winter.
+Juveniles are mostly brown until they first breed, usually after the second or third winter.

-This bird is often mistaken for the double-crested cormorant due to its similar size and shape, although the two species can be differentiated by their tails and bills.
-The tail of the anhinga is wider and much longer than that of the cormorant.
-The bill of the anhinga is pointed, while the bill of the cormorant has a hook-tip.
+Anhinga are similar in size, shape, and behavior to the double-crested cormorant.
+The two species can be differentiated by their tails, bills, and flight.
+The tail of the anhinga is wider and longer, only the bill of the cormorant has a hook-tip, only the anhinga can glide in flight.

+Typical of the genus, anhingas have a "kinked" neck due to the unique "hinge" morphology of the joint between the eighth and ninth cervical vertebrae.